 If you are interested in converting your wood burning fireplace into a gas fireplace or you simply need to schedule annual furnace service, please give us a call at 352-414-4006 or schedule an appointment on our website.
 Our experts will have you cozied up by the fire in no time.

-- Wood: Air quality is crucial to every homeowner.
-Burning wood causes air pollution in and outside your home and the smoky wood odor that a wood burning fireplace gives off could be hazardous to your health.
+- Wood: Air quality is crucial to all homeowners.
+Burning wood causes air pollution in and outside the home and the smoky wood odor that a wood burning fireplace emits could be hazardous to your health.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional chimney sweep.
-Much like furnaces that should have furnace service completed annually, gas fireplaces also require periodic cleanings of soot and spent logs.
+Much like furnaces that should have furnace service completed regularly, gas fireplaces also require regular cleanings of soot and spent logs.

-- Gas: Gas fireplaces require a little bit of dusting every now and then and are practically maintenance free.
-It is recommended that you get your gas fireplace cleaned and adjusted every 12 months by a professional to keep it operating both safely and smoothly.
+- Gas: Gas fireplaces require a little bit of dusting every now and then and are virtually maintenance free.
+It is suggested that you get your gas fireplace cleaned and adjusted every 12 months by a professional to keep it operating both safely and smoothly.